DrDavid/DC-10-30-MD-10/README.md

 Thanks to Hooray, Philosopher, 5H1N0B1, Syd Adams, Jabberwocky (Peter Brendt), and others for their major contributions!

-Peter Brendt (Jabberwocky/Jwocky) is now a contibutor to the project.
+Peter Brendt (Jabberwocky/Jwocky) is a contibutor and collaborator to the project.

 Project Description: